justinmohs/pp_analysis/README.md

+# pp Analysis

-# This is for analysing p+p results from SMASH.
+This is for analysing p+p results from SMASH.

-just run the shell script
+Just run the shell scripts.